 Preventive Care Services

-As of September 23, 2010, new and non-grandfathered individual and group health plans must cover in-network preventive services and immunizations without cost sharing (e.g., deductibles, coinsurance, copayments) or annual limits.
+Almost all group health plans must cover in-network preventive services and immunizations without cost sharing (e.g., deductibles, coinsurance and copayments) or annual limits.

 Preventive care services and immunizations include:

 - Recommended evidence-based preventive services from the United States Preventive Services Task Force with a rating of A or B

 - Immunizations recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention

 - Preventive care guidelines developed by the Health Resources and Services Administration and the American Academy of Pediatrics